asmjit/asmjit/README.md

     * `src`         - Source code
       * `asmjit`    - Public header files (always include from here)
         * `base`    - Base files, used by the AsmJit and all backends
-        * `contrib` - Contributions that extends base functionality
+        * `contrib` - Contributions that extend the base functionality
         * `test`    - Unit testing support (don't include in your project)
         * `x86`     - X86/X64 specific files, used only by X86/X64 backend
     * `tools`       - Tools used for configuring, documenting and generating files